Uiseong wildfire containment rate 60%

 Yes, although the sun has set, the area near the wildfire site is engulfed in thick smoke.

-The forestry authorities have switched to a nighttime firefighting system as night fell, deploying over 1,800 personnel, including special firefighting teams, to focus on preventing the spread of the wildfire.
+The forest authorities have switched to a nighttime firefighting system as night fell, deploying over 1,800 personnel, including special firefighting teams, to focus on preventing the spread of the wildfire.

-The national crisis alert for the wildfire disaster is at the 'serious' level, and a Level 3 wildfire alert has also been maintained for the second day.
+The national crisis alert for the wildfire disaster is at the 'serious' level, and the wildfire alert Level 3 has been maintained for the second day.

 Today (Mar.
-23), Uiseong experienced strong winds exceeding 17 m/s, causing the fire containment rate to drop to 2% at one point in the morning.
+23), strong winds exceeding 17 m/s blew in Uiseong, causing the fire containment rate to drop to 2% at one point in the morning.

-Fortunately, as the wind calmed to around 1 m/s, the current containment rate is at 60%.
+Fortunately, as the wind calmed to around 1 m/s, the current fire containment rate is at 60%.

-The affected area of the wildfire is over 4,600 hectares, and out of the total fire line of 90.8 kilometers, the remaining length of the fire is 37.5 kilometers.
+The affected area of the wildfire is over 4,600 hectares, and out of a total fire line of 90.8 kilometers, the remaining length of the fire is 37.5 kilometers.

 Korea Electric Power Corporation has cut off power supply to 20 out of 55 transmission towers in the section between the Angye substation and the Uiseong substation due to concerns over wildfire damage.